tuphan-27/ngx-lazy-directive/README.md

 </app-chart>
 ```

-3. Pass binding data and event handlers for the lazy loaded component within inputs and outputs objects.
+3. Pass binding data and event handlers to the lazy loaded component using the inputs and outputs properties.

 ```html
 <app-chart